-The CCPC membership includes the Senior Deputy Vice-Chancellor when policy is being considered.
+The CCPC membership includes the Provost when policy is being considered.

-A quorum will be the Chair, at least one Deputy Vice-Chancellor (or the Senior Deputy Vice-Chancellor for policy decisions) and at least three “representatives”.
+A quorum will be the Chair, at least one Deputy Vice-Chancellor (or the Provost for policy decisions) and at least three “representatives”.

 The CCPC acts as a policy, monitoring and decision-making committee at University level.
 It reviews and monitors the mid-term review, final review and promotion processes each year and provides overall outcomes and statistics to the University through the Academic Board.

 Committee members will respect the confidentiality of the Committee’s deliberations, associated promotion documentation and the privacy of the staff member, including any personal circumstances, at all times.

 18.104.22.168 LCPC Committee Members (Level C to D Applicants)